techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/whiteboard-rooms.md

 audience:
 ai-usage:
 - ai-assisted
-description: Learn how to use Microsoft Whiteboard on Microsoft Teams Rooms (MTR) to enhance collaboration during and outside meetings.
+description: Learn how to use Microsoft Whiteboard on Microsoft Teams Rooms to enhance collaboration during and outside of scheduled meetings.
 ---

 # Using Microsoft Whiteboard on Microsoft Teams Rooms

-Microsoft Whiteboard on Microsoft Teams Rooms (MTR) is a tool for enhancing collaboration by allowing participants to visually share ideas and work together in real-time, no matter where they are.
+Microsoft Whiteboard on Microsoft Teams Rooms is a tool for enhancing collaboration by allowing participants to visually share ideas and work together in real-time, no matter where they are.
 This article provides information on how to use Whiteboard in both meeting and non-meeting scenarios.

 ## Outside of a Meeting

 Brainstorm effortlessly in the office by tapping the **Whiteboard** button on the home screen.
 With a single touch, Microsoft Whiteboard launches, enabling collaboration outside of a Teams meeting.

 - **Temporary Whiteboards:** Since resource accounts do not have OneDrive, starting a whiteboard from Teams Rooms creates a temporary session.
 To save your work, select the **Save** button and invite your Teams work account.
 This ensures the whiteboard is saved in your OneDrive for Business.

+Temporary whiteboard example: (Image 1)

+> [!WARNING]
-- **Warning:** Users will get a Save error if they invite a participant who does not have OneDrive or invite an external user.
+> Users will get an error to save the Whiteboard if they invite a participant who doesn't have OneDrive or has invited an external user.

 - **Switch to online collaboration:** Transition seamlessly from local to online collaboration by selecting **Start meeting** on the whiteboarding screen.
 This initiates an ad-hoc meeting and presents a temporary whiteboard.
 Add participants to the meeting and collaborate in real-time.
 The temporary whiteboard will be saved to the OneDrive of the first participant, in the same tenant, who does not join through a Teams Rooms device.
 Participants will get an email from the whiteboard owner with a link to the whiteboard.
 Additionally, participants can access the whiteboard in the meeting chat's **Meeting Whiteboard** tab menu.

+Once it's saved to a participant's OneDrive for Business: (Image 2)

+> [!NOTE]
-- **Note:** Upon selecting **Start meeting**, Teams Rooms users can invite others to the meeting.
+> Upon selecting **Start meeting**, Teams Rooms users can invite others to the meeting.
 A participant not joining through a Teams Rooms device must join for the Whiteboard to become collaborative.
-Whiteboard collaboration between two Teams Rooms only is not supported.
+Whiteboard collaboration between two Teams Rooms only isn't supported.

-Temporary whiteboard example: (Image 1)
-Once it's saved to a participant's OneDrive for Business: (Image 2)

 ## In a Meeting